Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Fiducial Model

-The coronal gas cools radiatively and the local cooling rate is given by $\mathcal{L} = n_{\rm e} n_{\rm H} \Lambda$.
-The cooling efficiency, $\Lambda$~(${\rm \ergs~cm^{3}}$) is determined by the gas ionization state.
-In CIE, $\Lambda$ is a function of the gas temperature and metallicity only \citep{GS07}.
-In the presence of radiation, $\Lambda$ is also a function of the ionization parameter and the radiation field spectral shape (\citealp{Gnat17}).
-In our model, the gas is irradiated by the HM12 metagalactic radiation field (see \S\ref{subsec_ionization}).
-The field intensity is set by the redshift and the spectral shape evolution is not significant at $z<1$.
-We calculate the gas emission spectrum and the net cooling rate per unit volume as a function of the gas temperature, density and metallicity for $z=0.2$ using Cloudy 17.00 \citep{Ferland17}.
-We discuss the CGM cooling time in the next section and now focus on the emission properties of the coronal gas.
+The left panel of Figure~\ref{fig:emission} shows the predicted emission (cooling) spectrum of the CGM in our fiducial model.
+The spectrum is given by

-The left panel of Figure~\ref{fig:emission} shows the predicted spectrum of the CGM in our fiducial model.
+where $j_\nu$ is the emissivity (${\rm erg~\cmv~Hz^{-1}~sr^{-1}}$) of each gas parcel.
+We used Cloudy 17.00 \citep{Ferland17} to calculate the (optically thin) emissivities as functions of $n$, $T$, and $Z'$, for gas subjected to photoionization by the $z=0.2$ HM12 metagalactic radiation field.
+(In FSM17 we assumed pure CIE for the emissivities).
+The resulting spectrum in Fig.~\ref{fig:emission} (denoted by $L_\nu$) is displayed in units of ${\rm \ergs~keV^{-1}~sr^{-1}}$, and consists of collisionally excited metal-ion emission lines, recombination radiation, and bremsstrahlung.
 The red and black lines show the full and smoothed spectrum, respectively.
-As shown in Figure~\ref{fig:mass}, the gas mass in our model is dominated by large radii, where the gas temperature is low, and most of the emission is in the UV.
-The vertical dashed lines show the $0.4-2.0$ keV band.
-The total cooling rate of the warm/hot gas is given by
+As shown in Figure~\ref{fig:mass}, the gas in our model is dominated by large radii, where the gas temperature is low, and most of the emission is in the UV.
+The vertical dashed lines show the $0.4-2.0$~keV band.